schams-net/nagios/README.md

 Documentation
 -------------

-A manual is available at: https://schams.net/nagios
+The complete documentation is available: https://schams.net/nagios

 Find out more about TYPO3 CMS at: https://typo3.org

 System Requirements
 -------------------

-* TYPO3 CMS version 7
+* TYPO3 CMS version 7.6
-* PHP version 5.5+
+* PHP version 5.5 or 5.6

 License
 -------